ravendb/ravendb-ruby-client/README.md

 end
 ```

-Where `serialized` attribute is a hash wuth the following structure:
+Where `serialized` attribute is a hash with the following structure:

 ```ruby
 {